pickles976/WordleClone/documentation/README.md

 9. I tried out the Redux-style store in Svelte.
 It's really awesome and easy to use.
 It's very easy to subscribe props to store objects with the $ operator.
 I was hoping to add more visualization to game over stuff and the information theory stuff but the way my game object was set up meant I would either need to send callbacks into the object, or I would need to move some of the game loop logic up into App.svelte, and I felt like that wasn't necessary since I have already worked on this project for quite a bit.
 If I had known a bit more about Svelte, I hopefully could have architected my app a bit better from the start instead of going so heavy on the OOP.
 But I am decently pleased with how it turned out even if it is very basic.

+## Thoughts and areas of improvement:

+What I would do differently if I had to start over from scratch:
+- Use the [official](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) private field notation in js
+- Take some more time to think about properly splitting up the concerns of the game into an MVC architecture.
+I would probably try to build around the store since that seems to be the core of a Svelte app.
+- Pay more close attention to the subtle features of wordle.
+The fact that the keyboard is both input and a "score" system made it feel invisible to me, but I noticed its utility once it was gone.
+- Use better names, game stats is confusing with Statistics.js

 Thanks for coming up with a fun project idea!